About the Course

 There are four one-week in-residence sessions during a year.
 Attendance and participation is required at all four sessions.

 Federal employees who have been with DHS for at least 1 (one) year at the time the application is due are eligible to apply.
 Any individual who has completed a degree under a Department of Homeland Security Graduate Academic Program within the last three years is not eligible to apply.
-Employees must have achieved at least a “Meets Expectations” or equivalent on their most recent review and must be in good standing.
+Employees must have achieved at least a “Achieved Expectations” or equivalent on their most recent review and must be in good standing.

 All NPS requires students to be in residence only two weeks every quarter (for a total of 12 weeks for the whole program).
 Students complete the remainder of their coursework via the web.